-Please find below on this page the current complete list of our key reseach themes and key academic advisors in each, along with examples of PhD projects.
+Please find below on this page the current list of our key reseach themes and key academic advisors, along with examples of PhD projects.

 This PhD project list is illustrative, not exhaustive.
-Projects in other areas of astrophysics are also possible and all projects can be tailored to the interests of individual students.
+All projects can be tailored to the interests of individual students.
 Self-funded shorter projects suitable for the 1-year MSc by research degree are also available.
 For further information please contact individual group members.

-For full consideration for studentships beginning in October 2018, please submit your application by 18 January 2018 at 5 PM UK time.
+At this time we continue to accept applications until positions are filled.
+Candidates will be contacted in late January or early February for interviews to be held 19-23 Feb.
 Applications for self-funded places can be considered at any time in the year.
-In all cases, a completed application is necessary for us to consider you.
+In all cases, a completed application is necessary for us to consider you for interview.
 The applications are submitted through the on-line forms linked from our Physics postgraduate admissions pages.
 Be sure to state clearly that you are interested in a place in the Astronomy and Astrophysics research group.
+This form might not be compatible with mobile-based operating systems or some old MacBooks; in these cases please use a shared PC (e.g. at a university or local library).

 Key staff: Gänsicke, Marsh, Steeghs, Tremblay